yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-faq.md

 Refer to [Cloud provider regions](../release-notes/#cloud-provider-regions) for a list currently supported regions.

 YugabyteDB Managed supports all the regions that have robust infrastructure and sufficient demand from customers.
-We are continuously improving region coverage, so if there are any regions you would like us to support, reach out to {{<support-cloud>}}.
+We are continuously improving region coverage, so if there are any regions you would like us to support, reach out to {{%support-cloud%}}.

 ## Clusters